Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/08/specflow-living-documentation-vsts-extension.md

 1. Get a [trial license key from SpecFlow to try this out, or buy a license](http://specflow.org/plus/)
 2. [Add the SpecFlow+LivingDoc VSTS Extension](https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus&utm_source=fenton)
-3. Go to a build that has feature files and add the “Utilities -&gt; SpecFlow+ build step”.
+3. Go to a build that has feature files and add the “Utilities -> SpecFlow+ build step”.
 Choose the project file that contains feature files.
 4. Run the build

-When the build is complete, the searchable feature files are made available in the “Test” link in the main menu, so head to “Test -&gt; SpecFlow+” to see the results.
+When the build is complete, the searchable feature files are made available in the “Test” link in the main menu, so head to “Test -> SpecFlow+” to see the results.

 **Note!** The first time you open up this screen and choose a feature, you’ll see a prompt to add a license key.
 Look for the text “evaluation” in the top right corner and click it to enter the license details.